ValentiWorkLearning/Zynq-Design-using-Vivado/lab1.md

 ### Test in Hardware

 1. Setup the hardware as shown in README.md
-1. Select the   tab.
-If it is not visible then select Window > Show view > Other...
-1. Select Terminal>Terminal and click OK
+1. Select the Vitis Serial Terminal tab
     <p align="center">
     <img src ="./pics/lab 1/bTerminalwind.JPG" width="35%" height="80%"/>
     </p>
     <p align = "center">
     <i> Finding Terminal window</i>
     </p>
-1. Click on the **Connect** button (shown below in a violet box) and if required, select appropriate COM port (depends on your computer), and configure it with the parameters as shown in the next figure.
+1. Click on the green **+** button and if required, select appropriate COM port (depends on your computer), and configure it with the parameters as shown in the next figure.
     <p align="center">
     <img src ="./pics/lab 1/cConnect.JPG" width="35%" height="80%"/>
     </p>